AUC renewables inquiry Module A - oral submissions

 Early discussions with the applicant about proposed utility developments will often result in greater influence on what is filed in the application for approval.

-If you have any outstanding concerns about an application to build or modify electric transmission lines, substations, power plants and gas utility pipelines in Alberta you may participate in the AUC’s review process.
-To become a qualified local intervener in the review process, you must show that you occupy or have an interest in land that may be directly and adversely affected by the proposed utility development.
+If you have any outstanding concerns about an application to build or modify electric transmission lines, substations, power plants and gas utility pipelines in Alberta, you may be eligible participate in the AUC’s review process.
+To become a qualified local intervener in the review process, you must demonstrate that you occupy or have an interest in land that may be directly and adversely affected by the proposed utility development.
 A local intervener is eligible for funding to support your position.

-Some projects may be found in projects section of our website, or on the current applications list.
-If you have any difficulty finding the proceeding number, please email info@auc.ab.ca or call 310-4AUC.
+Some projects may be found in featured applications section of our website, or on the current applications list.
+If you have any difficulty finding information about a project or the proceeding number, please email info@auc.ab.ca or call 310-4AUC.

 Once you have logged in to the eFiling System, enter the proceeding number in the “go to…” field.
 The system will then advise you have not registered to participate.
 You can click “yes,” follow the prompts, and answer the questions to express your concerns and describe the issues you want the AUC to consider when making its decision.
 If you do not want to register right away, at a later date you can go to “registered parties” in the left hand navigation to “register to participate”.
 You can also register to “observe” the proceeding to receive notification of updates and access all of the information filed.